 6.3 The Company is authorized to provide Legal Services by the Utah Supreme Court.
 However, the Company is not a law firm and the Legal Service is not a lawyer.
 This means that (i) some of the people who own/manage the Company are not lawyers, (ii) some protections like the attorney-client privilege, may be different from those received from a law firm and (iii) someone involved with Customer or with its legal issue, including people on the other side of a transaction, could be using these Legal Services as well, and (iv) the Company could be required to disclose Customer communication (such as questions and information submissions) to third parties.

-6.4 The Customer has not requested and the Company has not agreed to provide any other Legal Services of any nature or variety, including but not limited to, business objectives, ownership structure, tax or any other matter.
-It is the responsibility of the Customer to review all contracts returned to it by the Company through the Services prior to final execution with the counterparty in order to confirm that such documents reflect the Customer’s needs and are suitable for its purposes.
+6.4 It is the responsibility of the Customer to review all contracts returned to it by the Company through the Services prior to final execution with the counter party in order to confirm that such documents reflect the Customer’s needs and are suitable for its purposes.

-6.5 For contracts with foreign jurisdictions outside of the USA: Since the Legal Services retained by Customer are provided by the Company by virtue of a USA license, the Customer acknowledges that for contracts that are governed by laws outside of the USA, the Company will provide the Services but is unable to provide Legal Services such as negotiation with the other party on your behalf.
-In such a case, the Company recommends that the Customer consults with local counsel who specializes in the relevant jurisdiction.
+6.5 For contracts with foreign jurisdictions outside of the USA: Since the Legal Services retained by Customer are provided by the Company by virtue of the authorization of a USA court, the Customer acknowledges that for contracts that are governed by laws outside of the USA, the Company will provide the Services but is unable to provide Legal Services such as negotiation with the other party on your behalf.
+In such case, the Company recommends that the Customer consult with local counsel who specializes in the relevant jurisdiction.

 Any questions should be directed to firstname.lastname@example.org.